-Intended for the accelerated math student interested in pursuing the study of math and science in college, this course includes study of the following topics: advanced algebra concepts introduced in courses #472 and #473; properties and graphs of circular, trigonometric, polynomial, exponential, and logarithmic functions; mathematical induction; sequences and series; and vectors.
+Intended for the accelerated math student interested in pursuing the study of math and science in college, this course includes study of the following topics: advanced algebra concepts introduced in courses #472 and #473; properties and graphs of conic sections; circular, trigonometric, polynomial, exponential, and logarithmic functions; mathematical induction; and sequences and series.
 Optional topics that may be addressed as time permits are matrices and the use of graphing calculators.
 This course uses the honors' grading scale.
-It is strongly recommended that, to be successful in precalculus, students will have earned an A or B in Algebra II Trig.
+It is strongly recommended that, to be successful in precalculus, students should have earned an A or B in Algebra II Trig.

-Prerequisites: Algebra II Trig and teacher recommendation
+Prerequisites: Algebra II & Trigonometry Honors and teacher recommendation